 Cambridge International Exams, A-Level, may receive credit subject to review by the appropriate department or program chair.
+Most often, Cambridge A-level exams are presented by international students.

 Wabash Departmental Exams

 Credit may be granted for Wabash-designed and administered examinations.
 Faculty members administering Wabash-designed examinations have the option to authorize credit with or without a grade.
 Not all departments or programs at Wabash offer credit by exam.
 Students seeking this option should consult with the appropriate chair of the department or program.